willowhughes/flashdrivellm/README.md

 # Flash Drive LLM

-A portable LLM chatbot using Microsoft Phi-4 Mini model that you can run offline wth all dependancies bundled.
+A portable LLM chatbot using guanaco-7b-uncensored model that you can run offline wth all dependancies bundled.

 ## Setup